 - 5. The 2022-25 Framework has been developed to reflect the findings from the review.
 Key changes (see Attachment 3 for details) include: - 5.1. placement of the grants program in Council's strategic context, including clear alignment of program outcomes with the Inclusive Melbourne Strategy and the Neighbourhood Model, to support more effective outcome measurement - 5.2. realignment of funds under the Framework to support the new Connected Neighbourhood Grants (\$100,000, as endorsed by Council alongside the Neighbourhood Planning Framework at the Future Melbourne Committee on 14 June 2022) and Community Events Grants (\$50,000 received annually from the Event Partnership Program funding stream due to its recently-confirmed focus on larger, more commercial events) - 5.3. combined budget line of \$1.35 million annually for Operational Support Grants (grants up to \$2,000 per year for two years), Community Inclusion Grants (grants up to \$20,000) and Social Investment Partnerships (grants \$25,000-80,000 per year for two years) to provide flexibility to align full portfolio with opportunities for greatest impact - 5.4. increased frequency of grant rounds in multiple funding streams to provide greater flexibility to applicants - 5.5. simplified assessment and communication processes for smaller grants, proportionate with their scale, to improve responsiveness to applicants, including for: - 5.5.1.
 Operational Support Grants (up to \$2,000 per year), delegation for funding approval from Council to General Manager, in line with other small community grant streams - 5.5.2.
-Community Inclusion Grants (up to \$20,000), assessment by three-person external panel instead of six-person panel prior to Council approval - 5.5.3. grants approved by General Manager, decisions shared with applicants at the same time as Councillors are informed via briefing paper, reducing response time to applicants by three weeks.
+Community Inclusion Grants (up to \$20,000), assessment by three-person external panel instead of six-person panel prior to Council approval - 5.5.3.
+Smaller grants approved by General Manager, decisions shared with applicants at the same time as Councillors are informed via briefing paper, reducing response time to applicants by approximately three weeks. - 6.
+Management will seek to include a CPI increase for community grants and neighbourhood house agreements as part of the next budget cycle.